marklawlor/react-session-hook/README.md

   // Defaults to cookie storage.
 See Storage for more information
   storage: Storage (optional)

-  //See: Server-Side Rendering for more information
+  // See: Server-Side Rendering for more information
   req: Request (optional)

   // See: Global login/logout for more information
-  globalLogin: Boolean (false)
+  globalLogin: Boolean (True)
-  globalLogout: Boolean (false)
+  globalLogout: Boolean (True)
 }
 ```